Can I Be Charged with a DWI If the Officer Didn’t See Me Driving?

 - Hearing slurred speech

 - Having the defendant admit to drinking alcohol

 - Having the defendant take standardized field sobriety tests, which they fail

 Talk to a Dedicated Charlotte DWI Lawyer

 You should not be found guilty just because you had a few drinks and entered your vehicle.
 But a driving while impaired charge is a big deal.
 If you don’t take care of it, it can come back to haunt you.
 If a police officer didn’t see you driving, but you were still charged with DWI, don’t laugh it off.
-You are up against a tough criminal justice system, and you need an experienced Charlotte criminal defense attorney from Randall & Stump, PLLC to fight back.
+You are up against a tough criminal justice system, and you need an experienced Charlotte criminal defense attorney from Randall & Stump, Criminal Defense Attorneys to fight back.